 We are inviting experts from different spheres and the next generation of industry leaders to show how agri-tech will enable farming to be part of the solution to grand challenges.

-Agri-Tech East is advocating taking this to the next dimension with our concept of “One Agriculture”, arguing that human health, animal health, ecosystems and food production are inextricably linked by best practice in farming.
+Agri-Tech East is arguing that human health, animal health, ecosystems and food production are inextricably linked by best practice in farming.

-For example, healthy soils can help mitigate or acerbate the impacts of climate change.
+Healthy soils can help mitigate or acerbate the impacts of climate change.
 The choice of crop and its cultivation can determine if food production becomes vulnerable or resilient to disease risk and extreme weather events.
-And the role of livestock in the status of soils, human health and environmental impacts is also critical.

 We think it might be.